-For most women, physical intimacy plays an important role in a loving relationship.
+For most women women sex plays an important role in a loving relationship.
 It’s often the glue that bonds as a couple.
 Not only does it help us feel connected to our partner, but sex also produces “feel good” hormones, such as oxytocin, that allow us to stay vibrant, energetic and happy.
 It’s important to pay attention to the sexual temperature of our relationship, as this is a sign of how our couple is doing.
 Having great sex?
 That’s a pretty good indication that things are going well for you and your partner.
 Not having sex?
 It might be time to key into that and see why this basic need is not being met.

 How we view sex

 Sex is a natural outcome of feeling close to our partner.
 Physical Intimacy is a language unto itself, and women use it to express their love and appreciation towards their man.
 You already know how important it is to learn how to dialogue with your partner so that each of you feels heard. it is equally important to learn your mutual sexual language so that each of you feels satisfied.
 This isn’t something that can be taught quickly, which is why in a loving, long-term relationship, the sexual expression between the two people is rich, meaningful and boundless: the two people have had years to build trust and to learn each other’s “erotic” language.

 Great sex between you and your man takes time to create

 In the beginning of your relationship, good sex may come easily, as you are both riding the wave of the newness of your physical appetites.
 As you grow with your partner, another layer of connectivity is formed: the mental side of sex, or emotional intimacy.
 To have enjoyable sex with women it is important to understand how much they value emotional connection with their partners and how it affects their trajectory of sexual satisfaction.
 Research shows that 53% of women view the mental connection established in a long-term relationship an essential part of their sexual satisfaction.

 Read More: How Important is Sex for A Man